 Corrosive environments can include anything from detergents and chemicals for washdown (the high-pressure cleaning of equipment), to acid baths and their related vapors, to chemicals in food processing.
 Because profiled linear rails, round shafts, and ball screws are made primarily from steel components, they’re highly susceptible to corrosive agents, which can quickly cause rust, pitting, and degradation of the critical bearing surfaces.
+When this happens, you may seek vapor blasting services to clean up your machinery and remove the rust buildup.

 There are measures that designers and engineers can take to protect components from corrosion.
 Probably the simplest solution is to consider bearings made from polymers.
 But polymer bearings can’t provide the same load capacity, rigidity, or running accuracy that their steel counterparts can.
 When the application calls for high load carrying capability, high stiffness, or high travel accuracy, steel components are the best technical solution.
 In these cases, there are three factors that designers and engineers can consider in order to protect components from corrosion and ensure optimal bearing life.